 The first full special minimum PIA in 1973 was $170 per month.
 Beginning in 1979, its value has increased with price growth and is $886 per month in 2020.
 The number of beneficiaries receiving the special minimum PIA has declined from about 200,000 in the early 1990s to about 32,100 in 2019.

-The average Social Security retirement benefit is $1,539.68 per month, according to the Social Security Administration (SSA).
+What Is the Average Social Security Benefit?
+In July 2022, the average Social Security retirement benefit was $1,544.70 per month, according to the Social Security Administration (SSA).
 The maximum is $3,345 per month for those who start collecting at FRA and were high earners for 35 years.

 The only people who can legally collect benefits without paying into Social Security are family members of workers who have done so.
 Nonworking spouses, ex-spouses, offspring or parents may be eligible for spousal, survivor or children's benefits based on the qualifying worker's earnings record.

 You currently have fewer than the 40 credits needed to become fully insured for retirement benefits.
 You can still earn credits and become fully insured if you work.
 We cannot pay you benefits if you don't have enough credits.

 Anyone born in 1929 or later needs 10 years of work (40 credits) to be eligible for retirement benefits.